SoyeeDst/docker_confluent/README.md

 * Kafka connect

 ## Objective
-Build up a standalone Confluent platform for experimental use, services would be unavailable if traffic goes from hosts without a shared network.
+Build up a standalone Confluent platform for experimental use, each service would reside in a Docker container.

 ## Prerequisite
-The prerequisite components before the execution must be ready beforehand, here followings are the mandatory tools.
+The pre-existing components before the execution must be ready beforehand, here followings are the mandatory tools.
 * Docker Engine for Mac, would provide the capacity of managing the Docker containers, receiving commands from Docker client and etc. This would be the most essential part.
 * VirtualBox, Docker compose will have an virtual machine created with the supported driver VirtualBox, that running VM instance will be based on a tailored Linux kernel providing Docker native support.
 * Docker Compose,the orchestration tool of Docker containers, but limited all the containers to be in the same host.
 Would be pretty enough as the experimental use.
 * Docker CLI, Working as Docker Command input, go to have communication with Docker Engine via Docker REST API.

 ## Network Deployment View
-Bridge network model would be used by default to ensure the internal communication achieved by broadcasting the containers name in the specified subnet, the perfect option for a small scaled deployment.
-For ports with public access purpose, port mapping and forwarding would be applied to provide the capability from external hosts.
+Bridge network model would be chosen by default to support the internal communication achieved by broadcasting the containers name in the specified subnet, the perfect option for a small scaled deployment.
+Port mapping and forwarding would be applied to provide the capability from external hosts.

 ## How TO
 Go to check out the scripts for provisioning infrastructure.